MicrosoftDocs/azure-docs/articles/data-factory/ssis-integration-runtime-management-troubleshoot.md

 ### VNetResourceGroupLockedDuringStop

 When you stop SSIS IR, all the resources related to Virtual Network are deleted.
 But deletion can fail if there's a resource delete lock at the subscription or resource group level.
-Contact Help to remove the delete lock, and then stop SSIS IR again.
+Here, too, the customer controls and sets the delete lock.
+Therefoe, they must remove the delete lock and then stop SSIS IR again.

 ### NodeUnavailable

 This error occurs when IR is running, and it means that IR has become unhealthy.
 This error is always caused by a change in the DNS server or NSG configuration that blocks SSIS IR from connecting to a necessary service.
-Contact Help to fix the DNS server or NSG configuration issues.
-For more information, see [SSIS IR Virtual Network configuration](https://docs.microsoft.com/azure/data-factory/join-azure-ssis-integration-runtime-virtual-network).
+Because DNS server and NSG configuration is controlled by the customer, they must fix the blocking issues on their end.
+For more information, see [SSIS IR Virtual Network configuration](https://docs.microsoft.com/azure/data-factory/join-azure-ssis-integration-runtime-virtual-network.
 If you’re still having problems, contact the Azure Data Factory support team.